qualtranscribe logo

 TranscribeMe has operated since 2011 with a large transcriptionist network, offering both AI and human transcription.
 It markets specifically to market research use cases including focus groups, in-depth interviews, and IVR open-ends, alongside legal, medical, and academic sectors.

-Turnaround: Tiered by service level, from same-day rush to a few business days for the most economical tier.
+• Turnaround: Tiered by service level, from same-day rush to a few business days for the most economical tier.

-Features: Speaker identification, timestamping, data redaction, bilingual audio handling, NVivo-compatible formatting.
+• Features: Speaker identification, timestamping, data redaction, bilingual audio handling, NVivo-compatible formatting.

 5. Rev - Best for Speed

-Pricing: $1.50/minute standard (12-hour turnaround), $1.75/minute for 5-hour rush, $2.50/minute for 1-hour rush.
+• Pricing: $1.99/minute standard human transcription (12-hour turnaround). $2.49/minute for full verbatim. $1.75/minute for 5-hour rush. $2.50/minute for 1-hour rush.

-Best for: Projects where turnaround speed matters more than focus-group-specific specialization
+Best for: Projects where turnaround speed matters more than focus-group-specific specialization.

 6. GoTranscript - Best for High-Volume Market Research Work

-Compliance: States adherence to HIPAA guidelines, PII protection protocols, and NDA agreements with its transcriptionist workforce.
+• Compliance: States adherence to HIPAA guidelines, PII protection protocols, and NDA agreements with its transcriptionist workforce.

-Best for: High-volume market research projects where GoTranscript's stated scale and accent handling are a good fit; worth verifying claims directly with the company for your specific project.
+• Best for: High-volume market research projects where GoTranscript's stated scale and accent handling are a good fit.
+Worth verifying claims directly with the company for your specific project.

 7. GMR Transcription Services - Best for Flat-Rate Group Pricing